- Senior Manager, Strategic Marketing and Communications, Knowledge Enterprise

-Jason Franz is the senior manager of Strategic Marketing and Communications for the Rob and Melani Walton Sustainability Solutions Initiatives.
-In this role, Jason oversees all communications, branding and marketing for the Walton Initiatives and its seven programs including web and social media platforms.
+Jason Franz is a senior manager of Strategic Marketing and Communications ASU Knowledge Enterprise.
+In this role, Jason oversees all communications, branding and marketing for the Global Futures Laboratory and the Rob and Melani Walton Sustainability Solutions Service including outreach strategies, media relations, web and social media platforms.

 Prior to this position, Jason served as the special advisor to the Dean of the Arizona State University Herberger Institute for Design and the Arts where he managed advisory boards and institute-wide initiatives including the 2012 Emerge conference, the 50th anniversary celebration of The Design School and the 2009 public launch of the institute.
 He started his career at ASU in 2007 as the coordinator of the Phoenix Urban Research Laboratory, an urban design and thought center.

-Prior to working at ASU, Jason was the director of communications and events for the Homebuilders Association of Central Arizona.
+Before joining ASU, Jason was the director of communications and events for the Homebuilders Association of Central Arizona.
 He also worked for ten years in television and internet broadcasting, working for companies such as Viacom, Disney and Sony Entertainment.
-Jason is an avid cyclist and record collector, contributed a regular column to the Phoenix New Times and currently contributes to The NL Worst, a satirical baseball blog.
+Jason is an avid cyclist and record collector, contributed a regular column to the Phoenix New Times and The NL Worst, a satirical baseball blog, and currently contributes articles for The Book and Film Globe.

 - BS, Journalism, Arizona State University